The global and independent platform for the SAP community.

 avatar

-This is all the more true as far-reaching restructuring is to be expected in many companies in the wake of the Corona crisis.
-Acquisitions and disposals, mergers, splits, mergers and dissolutions of business units, etc. will be on managers' agendas in order to successfully master the consequences of the crisis.
+The digital transformation calls for intelligent answers in a wide range of markets and industries that lead to sustainable solutions despite the uncertainty under which business leaders have to make decisions today.
+This is all the more true as far-reaching restructuring is expected in many companies in the wake of the coronavirus crisis.
+Acquisitions and sales, mergers, split-ups, mergers and break-ups of business units, etc. will be on the agenda of managers in order to successfully overcome the consequences of the crisis.

 Unlocking this treasure should provide valuable answers to today's digital challenges.
 It is therefore the total stock of information, both current and historical, that constitutes the true value of a company and adds to it.